LeggoMahEggo/esson/README.md

 ```

 ## JsonList.java
-Represents an array; this class simply extends ArrayList\<JsonValue>.
-It includes a static method to convert a List of valid JSON types (`fromList`)
+Represents an array; this class simply ArrayList\<JsonValue>.
+It includes a static method to convert a List of valid JSON types (`fromList`), and an instance method (`toJsonString`) to convert all its contents into a correctly formatted JSON string

 To use the class, import the following:
 ```java